 Teachers use assessment data to implement flexible and purposeful grouping practices.
-Teachers are expected to differentiate content and processes to meet student needs, including HPG students with a disability.
+Teachers are expected to offer differentiation to meet student needs, including HPG students with disability.

 Flexible grouping strategies may include needs-based or task-oriented grouping - students may be grouped and regrouped frequently, according to formative assessment and learning progress.
 Extension groups may be formed for specific purposes, aimed at catering for students with particular strengths and talents.